Donate to or support

 While We Were Sleeping

-While we were sleeping -- during the years 1991 to 1994 -- the Christian Coalition took working control of the Republican Party.
+During the years 1991 to 1994 the Christian Coalition took working control of the Republican Party.
 Fred Clarkson, co-founder of Talk To Action, wasn't sleeping.
 After slipping into two Christian Coalition strategy sessions, he wrote in 1993:

 The wildest dreams of the Far Right in America may actually be within their reach - control of the Republican Party.